AlexJReid/blog/content/posts/rtdpub/index.md

 ### How?

-rtd.pub boils down to three things:
+The solution boils down to these things:

 - a gRPC protocol
 - a unified pipe of data (UNIX sockets, H2) into Excel, via a _conduit_ RTD server
 - plugins that implement said protocol, bringing in any data from anywhere
+- a plugin _host_ that supervises plugin processes

-An RTD server (written in C++) communicates with tiny processes called _plugins_ over UNIX sockets.
-This lightweight component runs within Excel, but by design, delegates the interesting _work to be done_ to plugins.
+An RTD server communicates with tiny processes called _plugins_ over UNIX sockets.
+The RTD server is a lightweight component that runs within Excel.
+By design, it delegates the interesting work to plugins.
 A plugin process implements a gRPC service definition and streams protobuf messages.

 Plugins are started by the plugin host which supervises the process, multiplexing streams from all other plugins to efficiently pass over to Excel.

 ### Plugins